 Authorities said the shooting took place Tuesday afternoon at a parking garage of the St. Croix Apartments complex on the 4100 block of Northwest 34th Street, part of the Shops at St. Croix facility.

-According to investigators, the tow truck driver, 36-year-old David Herr, and a man, who deputies have identified as 31-year-old Triston Johnson, were involved in a dispute related to the removal of a vehicle that escalated into a gunfight.
-Investigators said Herr was preparing to tow the Johnsons' gold-colored sedan when an argument erupted between the two men.
+According to investigators, the tow truck driver, 36-year-old David Herr, and a man in his thirties were involved in a dispute related to the removal of a vehicle that escalated into a gunfight.
+Investigators said Herr was preparing to tow the other man's gold-colored sedan when an argument erupted between the two men.

-According to Broward Country Sheriff Scott Israel, Johnson shot and killed Herr, an employee of All County Towing who was removing illegally parked vehicles.
+According to Broward Country Sheriff Scott Israel, the man shot and killed Herr, an employee of All County Towing who was removing illegally parked vehicles.

 Residents suddenly heard a series of gunshots.
 "When I looked out the window, for a second I thought it was maybe some fireworks," said Khaleel Spencer.

 "Dave's dead over a car, a car!" said Kevin Godfrey, a friend of Herr and a fellow tow truck driver who was one of several colleagues who flooded the scene to pay their respects.

 At a news conference, Israel said the alleged gunman started shooting at BSO deputies who had arrived on the scene.
 "Our deputies exited their vehicles and took on gunfire from the suspect," he said.
 "One of our deputies returned fire, he struck the suspect."